2003 Louisiana gubernatorial election: Campaign

 Departing Governor Foster was disqualified from succeeding himself for a third term by Louisiana's constitution, so the 2003 race was perceived as wide open and saw a large number of candidates enter the campaign.
-The primary phase of the campaign was characterized by the large number of strong Democratic contenders.
+The primary phase of the campaign was characterized by a large number of strong Democratic contenders.
 Ieyoub was seen as one of the strongest Democratic candidates throughout the campaign, and only narrowly lost a slot in the runoff to Blanco, who had a strong base of support in the Acadian parishes and among women voters.
 The efforts of Leach to appeal to the same base as Ieyoub led them to split the Democratic vote and to come in third and fourth.

 The leading Republican candidate, by contrast, was chosen fairly early on.
 Jindal took a commanding lead among Republican supporters early in the campaign, leaving Hunt Downer far behind.

-In the runoff, Jindal received endorsements from the New Orleans Times-Picayune (the largest paper in Louisiana), New Orleans Mayor Nagin (who had supported Ewing in the primary but declined to endorse Blanco in the runoff), and outgoing Republican Governor Mike Foster.
+In the runoff, Jindal received endorsements from the New Orleans Times-Picayune (the largest paper in Louisiana), New Orleans Mayor Nagin (who had supported Ewing in the primary but declined to endorse Blanco in the runoff), and outgoing Republican governor Mike Foster.
 Some political analysts believe that his narrow loss was partly due to racism.
 Other political analysts have blamed Jindal for his refusal to answer questions about his record brought up in several ads, which the Jindal campaign called "negative attack ads", the most effective of which denounced his health care plan.
 Still others note that a significant number of conservative Louisianans remained more comfortable voting for a conservative Democrat than for a Republican.
 The runoff between Bobby Jindal and Kathleen Blanco brought two 'firsts' for Louisiana political history.
 If elected, Jindal would have been the United States' first Indian-American governor (which he did 4 years later).
 The victorious Blanco became Louisiana's first woman governor.
 She was also the second woman to have been lieutenant governor.